IBM/event-automation/_eem_11.0/04-security/01-managing-access.md

     ```yaml
     tokenPath: (required) <path to the token endpoint of this provider>
     authorizationPath: (required) <path to the authorization endpoint of this provider>
-    endSessionPath: (optional) <path to the end session endpoint of this provider>
+    endSessionPath: (Optional) <path to the end session endpoint of this provider>
     ```

 8. You can now log in with these users.
 For more information, see [logging in to {{site.data.reuse.eem_name}}](../../getting-started/logging-in).